hackingScienceBridgeAcademy/bridge-academy/docs/pi_sports_science.md

 What data do you want to collect and study?

-2) You also have a raspberry Pi camera,
+**2) Raspberry Pi camera**

+Goal line technology using a raspberry pi is something that can be done as shown here:  [Goal_line_technology](http://www.roedan.com/goal-line-technology/)

+Using the above, and the camera you could create a counter system to detect when a football has crossed the line, or when you score a basket ball.

+With this project there can be multiple layers of complexity.
+A simple version of this can just be an object has crossed the line while a much more advanced task would be to detect when the football has crossed the line.
+This advanced task would invole concepts of machine learning! : [image recognition ball](https://www.pyimagesearch.com/2015/09/14/ball-tracking-with-opencv/)

-3) We were thinking of also buying a GPS module: Would this be useful for you?
-If you could track your overall distance during a game, then you could work out your average speed during a game?
+**3) We were thinking of also buying a GPS module: Would this be useful for you?
+If you could track your overall distance during a game, then you could work out your average speed during a game?**

-4) How could we use the Raspberry Pi to measure sprint speed?
-What sensors do the Pi's have?
+**4) How could we use the Raspberry Pi to measure sprint speed?
+What sensors do the Pi's have?**